Customize Excel Ribbon for Your Needs

 Add Excel Developer Tab & Other Tabs

 When you first install Excel, it doesn’t enable all the tabs and commands.
-Microsoft tends to put in the frequently used ones and allows the user to add the rest.
-One of the first ones people like to add back in is the Developer tab.
-This is very handy if you use Excel macros.
+Microsoft tends to put in the frequently used ones and allows users to add the rest.
+The Developer tab is one of the first ones people like to add back in.
+This is very handy if you use Excel macros as this Contextures tutorial illustrates .

 1. Place your mouse over any tab name. (e.g., Data)